IPA Core – Values

 Values platform # 3

-Dialogue Platform
+Dialog Platform

 To meet the other person as they are and without reservations.
 Focus on integration – meeting people and connecting with all humanity

-- The humanistic and relationship-oriented human being
+- The humanistic and relationship-oriented person

 - Acts in relation to creating balance and harmony with oneself and one’s surroundings